 Gen Xers side with the nerdy, the misunderstood and the maligned.
 We scratched Nirvana lyrics into our desks.
-We liked Bender in The Breakfast Club, not because he was smart but because he was right, and we wondered why Danny wound up good in Grease when naughty Sandy was so damn hot.
+We liked Bender in The Breakfast Club, not because he was smart but because he was right, and we wondered why Danny wound up “good” in Grease when “bad” Sandy was so inescapably hot.
 There is some Bender-style self-sabotage at work in all of us, and some days it wins out.

 But here’s the rub: Just because we don’t believe what our parents did doesn’t mean we believe in nothing.
 The outpouring of grief today over David Bowie’s death has me musing about our relationship with heroes and the sheer force of love and passion I see in my peers.
 The famously dead-inside generation has a heart after all, and it beats in 4/4 time.

 Bowie wasn’t a Marvel hero.
 He was a gawky, cheeky, demanding, sometimes cranky chameleon.
 He was constantly pushing himself to produce something meaningful and interesting, even if that resulted in a back-catalog that can fairly be called “patchy.”